Caipo/Tinfoil-Chat/README.md

 # Tinfoil-Chat
-Simple chat app that uses military grade encryption (2048 bit RSA)
+Simple chat app that uses military grade encryption (2048 bit RSA).
+Made completly from scrach python to serve as a message on the futility of banning encryption.

-## Scope

-The intention of this project is to create an simple chat app that implemnts RSA purly from default python imports (no third party librarys).

 ## Server set up